 Sometimes you'll find that school pupils don’t want to, or aren’t able to, use their microphones or cameras during a lesson.
 Sometimes this is for tech reasons, and sometimes it’s a personal preference

-So what should you do when a pupil won't use their mic or camera?
+So what should you do when a pupil isn’t using their mic or camera?

-Second, try to build a good relationship with your pupil over the course of your lessons with them (if you've accepted a bulk slot).
-Over time, you may find that the pupil gains confidence and becomes more comfortable in your presence.
-Hopefully, the pupil will then start to engage fully with the technology.
+By building up a relationship with your pupil over time, you may find that the pupil gains confidence.
+Hopefully, the pupil will then start to engage fully with the tech.